kibook/s1kd-tools/tools/s1kd-fmgen/README.md

     in the `.fmtypes` file or specified by the user with the -t option.

 -t, --type &lt;TYPE&gt;
-Generate content for this type of front matter when no data modules are specified.
+Generate content for this type of front matter.
 Supported types are:

 -   HIGH - Highlights